Graham-72/Form-element-layout/README.md

 Field modules may also provide support for `fel_fields.module` by adding a plugin for it.
 This is documented in the [Advanced help][] section of this module.

+Support for the Field Group module is only partial in the sense that you cannot configure or code the position of the group's descriptions, but the description provided by the user will have its own classes

 [advanced help]: https://www.drupal.org/project/advanced_help